20 Best Summer Fruits & Vegetables

-Our team of experts created a list of the most loved fruits and veggies to incorporate into your summer meals along with recipes!
-Say goodbye to winter produce and welcome these vibrant, nutritious summer crops!
+We created a list of the most loved summer fruits and vegetables to incorporate into meals.
+So say goodbye to winter crops and welcome vibrant, nutritious summer produce!

-The changing of seasons results in much more than weather and time changes, but alters and affects the growth of in-season fruits and vegetables.
-Say goodbye to winter produce and welcome these vibrant, nutritious summer crops!
+The changing of seasons results in much more than weather and time changes!
+It also alters and affects the growth of seasonal produce.

 Keep cool as a cucumber with this low-calorie veggie.
-With cucumbers being highly composed of water, they provide the body hydrating properties.
+With cucumbers being highly composed of water, they provide the body hydrating properties during the summer season.
 Pickled or eaten raw, cucumbers are also an excellent source of fiber.

 2. Bell Peppers